How to Replace the Water Pump on a 2012 Ford F-150

 Step 1: Drain the coolant

-- Use a drain pan under the radiator.
+- Place a drain pan under the radiator drain area.

-- Open the radiator drain petcock and drain enough coolant to get below the water pump level.
+- Open the radiator drain and drain enough coolant to get below the water pump level.

 Step 2: Remove the engine cover and intake ducting